ahoefnagel/typesafe-form-builder/README.md

 ## Additional information
 A live demo can be found at https://ahoefnagel.github.io/typesafe-form-builder/ with some more information on the usage of the library.

+### Example
+There is a bit of sample code that has been written for the usage of the library, this can be found [in the example.ts file](./typesafe-form-builder/src/example.ts).
+There also is a script command to see what the structure of a specification built with the library is and how it is represented.
+This can also be seen in the comments of the file itself.
+The command to view the result of the code in the example file is `npm run example`.
+This command can be ran from the root folder or the `./typesafe-form-builder/` folder.